tchayen/baked-room/writeup/README.md

 2. Materializing curves (like lamp arm or decoration light cables).
 3. Fixing normals.
 Blender is really forgiving in the object or even material mode about normals that go in wrong direction.
 Baking is not like that in any way.
 Broken objects were easy to identify as they turned out black or mostly black in the rendered texture.
 4. I divided my scene into two collections: _Lights/emmision meshes_ and _meshes_.
+5. I went through all objects to apply scale and rotation.

 What was very handy was this [tip how to turn instances to meshes](https://devtalk.blender.org/t/elegant-way-to-turn-a-collection-instance-to-a-mesh/8803/11) which helped me with the instanced lamps.